 - To be accepted in Honors program and complete an Honors Thesis (3 credits of PHYS 495 and 3 credits of PHYS 496)

 The student is expected to spend at least 3 hour per week on research for each registered credit hour.
 Research topics are generally chosen within the research programs in the Department.
-The list of previous research Thesis topics is also available.
+The list of previous research thesis topics is also available.
+All students are also required to attend weekly meetings, led by Physics Research Coordinator (for PHYS 451/452 or PHYS 495/496 courses) or by EPAD Capstone Coordinator(s) (for PHYS471/472 and APSC 471/472 or EPAD 495/496).
+These faculty members will also provide help with any questions concerning finding an advisor, general requirements or procedures for senior research.

 Undergraduate research performed before the start of the senior year may be included as an integral part of the senior or honors thesis.
 Prior work may include summer research for which the student received a stipend.
-However, the grade for PHYS 451/452 or PHYS 495/496 and the award of honors will be based on work performed during the senior year.
+However, the grade for PHYS 451/452, PHYS471/472, PHYS 495/496 or EPAD 495/496 and the award of honors will be based on work performed during the senior year.

 Dates to Remember